grafana/xk6-sql/README.md

     --with github.com/imiric/xk6-sql
   ```

-  If you're using SQLite, build with CGO enabled:
+  If you're using SQLite, ensure you have a C compiler installed (see the
+  prerequisites note) and set `CGO_ENABLED=1` in the environment:
   ```shell
   CGO_ENABLED=1 xk6 build master \
     --with github.com/imiric/xk6-sql
   ```

-  If you're building on Windows and need SQLite support, you'll also need to setup a
-  C compiler like [tdm-gcc](https://jmeubank.github.io/tdm-gcc/).
-Ensure that `gcc`
-  is in your `PATH` and run the following two commands:
+  On Windows this is done slightly differently:
   ```shell
   set CGO_ENABLED=1
   xk6 build master --with github.com/imiric/xk6-sql